davidhealey/waistline/README.md

 Features of Waistline include:

-- **Diary**: This is where users can keep a day by day account of the food they eat at different times.
+- Diary: This is where users can keep a day by day account of the food they eat at different times.
-- **Food List**: This is where users can create a local database of foods.
+- Food List: This is where users can create a local database of foods.
 This can be done either by inputting the food details manually, by scanning the barcode of a product, or by searching for the product online.
 Waistline can connect to Open Food Facts and the USDA food database to find information about products.
 - Import and export functionality to backup and restore app data.
 - Waistline is free and open source software.
 - Waistline doesn't contain any ads or in-app purchases.